material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 A definition is **what you want something to do**.

 Every [primitive](../primitives.md) can be described with a definition of motion.
-For example, "draggable" and "fade in" are two distinct definitions of motion that use Gesture and Tween primitives.
+For example, "draggable" and "fade in" are two distinct definitions of motion.
+Their execution might use Gesture and Tween primitives.

 Consider the following pseudo-code: